-If you are interested in joining our group as a visiting researcher at any level (Bachelor, Master, PhD, Postdoc) we would love to hear from you.
+If you are interested in joining our group as a visiting researcher, full-time, at any level (Bachelor, Master, PhD, Postdoc) we would love to hear from you.
 While we typically do not offer any funding, we offer close supervision, great office space, and an awesome learning experience.
 If you like, you can work on real-life systems like our recommender-system-as-a-service Mr. DLib or Darwin & Goliath.
 In that case, your work will help thousands of users to get better recommendations.
 Or, you do a ‘normal’ R&D project with the latest state-of-the-art machine-learning and recommender-system technologies and algorithms.

 We had dozens of visitors already and the vast majority was highly successful.
 By ‘successful’ we mean that the students learned new skills and technologies, could apply their existing skills, and finish their visit with a publication at a conference or workshop.
 To give you some examples, the following publications all resulted from visiting Bachelor & Master students in 2019.